-- Unless specified otherwise, the term of office for all commission/committee shall be four (4) years unless a resignation or a removal has taken place. - If a person is appointed to fill an unexpired term and serves less than two years, that time will not be considered a full term.
-However, if a person is appointed to fill an unexpired term and serves two years or more, that time will be considered a full term. - Terms are staggered to be overlapping four-year terms, so that all terms do not expire in any one year. - If a member resigns before the end of his/her term, a replacement serves out the remainder of that term.
+- Unless specified otherwise, the term of office for all commission/committee shall be four (4) years unless a resignation or a removal has taken place.
+The Finance and Audit Committee term of office shall be two (2) years. - If a person is appointed to fill an unexpired term and serves less than two years, that time will not be considered a full term.
+However, if a person is appointed to fill an unexpired term and serves two years or more, that time will be considered a full term. - Terms are staggered to be overlapping four-year terms, so that all terms do not expire in any one year. - If a member resigns before the end of their term, a replacement serves out the remainder of that term.